Krosscoin/releases/README.md

 **Note:** if something went wrong during typing or don't wanna to save it just press escape and type **:qa!** to exit and use last command **sudo vi mainnet.conf** again)

-**Step 5:** Download the [KSS Desktop Wallet](https://github.com/Krosscoin/DesktopWallet/archive/main.zip) in your Windows PC or Laptop and save your Encoded backup seed to use in mainnet.conf
+**Step 5:** Download the [KSS Desktop Wallet](https://github.com/Krosscoin/DesktopWallet/archive/main.zip) in your Windows PC or Laptop or go to https://webwallet.krosscoin.io and save your Encoded backup seed to use in mainnet.conf

 **Step 6:** Change the below lines in mainnet.conf and save it<br>
 a) <code>node-name = "Type Your Node Name Here"</code><br>